scottyschup/ruby-curriculum/intro-algorithms.md

 First, write a helper method, `move_tree`, that will build the move tree.
 Note that there may be many ways to get to the same position;
-make sure to include only one of these pathes.
+make sure to include only one of these paths.
 To do this, as you grow the tree, you'll need to keep track of positions you've already found a path to.
 Note that if you don't do this, you might get caught in a loop (you might otherwise move back and forth between two positions